nuvolaris/nuvolaris/docs/OVERVIEW.md

 ![nuvolaris](./nuvolaris.png)

 The main repositories, those relevant for the project, are  pinned and named `nuvolaris-*`.
-All the other, especially those starting with `openwhisk*` and `nimbella*` are forks of our upstream source code.
+Also there are the repositories `nuv` and `olaris` which are the engine and the tasks of the CLI.
+All the other repositories, especially those starting with `openwhisk*` and `nimbella*` are forks of our upstream source code.

 If we to make changes to our fork, we try to limit changes to the absolute minimum.